Sabrinas Organizing

 Generational Differences When Organizing Their Lives

 Each generation has a different perspective on organizing their lives.
-After all, they come from different backgrounds.
-In the last few years, I have surveyed several people from different generations to see what is similar and different about organizing their homes and lives.
-I will share the generational differences when organizing their lives as the results of this survey with you.
+After all, they come from various backgrounds.
+Over the last few years, I have surveyed people from different generations to identify what is similar and different about how they organize their homes and lives.
+I will share the generational differences in how they organize their lives, as revealed in the results of this survey, with you.

 Backstory

 Working with different generations over the 20+ years in the Professional Organizing Industry, I found that some generations differed from others.
-But, because my approach was always specific to my client's needs, I never looked at the generation as having a specific trait or characteristic when it came to organizing the home.
+However, because my approach was always tailored to my client's needs, I never viewed the generation as having a specific trait or characteristic when it came to organizing the home.
 So, I decided to create this Generational Differences When Organizing Their Lives survey.

 Jump to: